 Lake Ontario is the smallest of the Great Lakes in surface area, covering 7,340 square miles.
 However, it exceeds one of the Great Lakes — Lake Erie — in volume.
 With a water volume of 1,640 cubic kilometers, Lake Ontario is the fourth-largest lake by volume in the United States.
 Unlike all the other Great Lakes, it is the only lake not to border the state of Michigan.
 Lake Ontario is surrounded on the north, west, and southwest by Ontario and on the South and east by New York.
 Because of how massive it is, Lake Ontario is home to a diverse collection of plants, birds, fish, reptiles, and amphibians.

 Volume: 3,543 cubic kilometers (850 cubic miles)

-Lake Huron is the other half of Lake Michigan – Huron; two massive lakes sometimes considered a single lake.
-The two Great lakes join via the narrow open-water Straits of Mackinac to form the largest body of freshwater in the world by surface area.
+Lake Huron is the other half of Lake Michigan – Huron, two massive lakes sometimes considered a single lake.
+The two Great Lakes join via the narrow open-water Straits of Mackinac to form the largest body of freshwater in the world by surface area.
 Apart from its large surface area, Lake Huron contains a water volume of 3,500 cubic kilometers (850 cubic miles), making it the third-largest of the Great Lakes by volume.
 This vast body of water shares its borders with Ontario, Canada, and Michigan.
-Lake Huron was named by early French explorers after the Huron people inhabiting the region.
+Lake Huron was named by early French explorers after the Huron people inhabited the region.